What is the difference between creativity and innovation - and does it matter?

 three stages of creative innovation

-identify the pivotal question to be answered
+identifying the pivotal question to be answered

-illustrate why it needs to be
+illustrating, in the face of current reality, why it needs to be answered

-to inspire others with a future vision
+inspiring others with the future vision

 stage two - encourages